MatthewHepburn/FSM-Workbench/FSM/README - BUILD INSTRUCTIONS.txt

-==== Prequisites: ====
+==== Prerequisites: ====
 ==Python 3==
 --Jinja2--
-Install under python3 (details will depend on your system)
+Install for python3 (details will depend on your system).

+Either as root to install globally
+	$ pip3 install jinja2
+Or without root to install for your user account
-	$pip install jinja2
+    $ pip3 install --user jinja2

-==Node==
+==Node Package Manager==
 From the FSM directory running
-	$sudo npm install --unsafe-perm should fulfill all dependencies.
-Note the unsafe-perm is required as the current setup requires UglifyJS and UglifyCSS to be installed globally.
-They are:
-UglifyJS2
-UglifyCSS
-Babel
-Babel ES2015 preset
+	$npm install
+should fulfil all other dependencies.

-To build: $python build.py OR $python3 build.py
+To build:  $ python3 build.py

-build.py arguements:
+build.py arguments:
--b use babel to convert ES6 code
+-b Babel - use babel to convert ES6 code to ES5
--m use UglifyJS2 and UglifyCSS to minify the JS and CSS files -d point resources to the absolute addresses specified in build.py rather than using relative addresses
+-m Minify - convert to ES5 using babel and then use UglifyJS2 and UglifyCSS to minify the JS and CSS files -d Deploy - point resources to the absolute addresses specified in build.py rather than using relative addresses -a Analytics Path - used to give a path to the web address of the analytics scripts.

-eg: $python3 build.py -b -m -d
+eg: $ python3 build.py -m -d -a http://example.com/cgi/

-NOTE: it is not currently possible to use both -m and -b at the same time